tschm/cvxbson/.github/CONTRIBUTING.md

 ## Building from source

 You'll need to build the project locally in order to start editing code.
-To install from source, clone the Github repository, navigate to its root, and run the following command:
+To install from source, clone the GitHub repository, navigate to its root, and run the following command:

 ```bash